rubenrabb01/Modeling-MacFish-database/Seasonal distance range.md

 ```
 get_re_var(m2)[2] / sum(get_re_var(m2))
 ```
-:warning:
-- Cant compute random effect variances (probably because random slopes not present as fixed effects, hence, some variance components equal zero)
+:warning:Cant compute random effect variances (probably because random slopes not present as fixed effects, hence, some variance components equal zero)
-- Re-fit the model
+Re-fit the model
-- There is also some issue with the _sjstats_ package.
+There is also some issue with the _sjstats_ package.
 Try the following for next session:

 ```
 :books:`library(devtools)`